Psalms — Themes & Highlights

 This psalm describes the Final Judgment at the time of the Resurrection of the Dead, when G-D will save the ‘common man’ from the pits of hell because He hears their cries.

-The shorter chapter in all of Scripture, this psalm’s brevity mirrors the simplicity of the Messianic Era (Radak), a simple understanding between the Jews & all those who agree to abide by the 7 Noahide Laws.
+The shortest chapter in all of Scripture, this psalm’s brevity mirrors the simplicity of the Messianic Era (Radak), a simple understanding between the Jews & all those who agree to abide by the 7 Noahide Laws.

-This is actually a lot easier nowadays than the Biblical era & earlier when the world was awash with paganism.
+This is actually a lot easier nowadays than in the Biblical era & earlier when the world was awash with paganism.
 Nowadays, thanks to the spread of Christianity & Islam, much of the world already accepts the Abrahamic legacy.
 Therefore, the evolution to believing in the One True G-D won’t be as earth-shattering as it once was, such as during Abraham’s time.